kevinkwan1997/Flip/README.md

 ## Project Status

-Back end is fully functional, but the front end is not.
+Back end is fully functional, but the front end is not yet fully functional.
+Currently ussing dummy data to complete layout before making API calls

 ## Running locally